 Even as an adult, the concept of loving myself eluded me.
 Like many on a spiritual path, I became very good at compassion for others but had no idea what self-love meant.
 Little by little, I’ve learned that it starts with self-esteem and self-acceptance.
 Self-love is one step beyond that involves compassion and love.
 These are all progressive stages.

 Most people determine their worth based upon other-esteem.
 They seek approval and validation from others, and their opinion of themselves isn’t very high unless they get it.
 True self-esteem isn’t based on what others think of you, since it’s self-esteem.
 It’s basically what you think of yourself.
 You may think well of yourself and your competence in some areas, but not in others, and your estimation may fluctuate with illness and life’s ups and downs, but if you have good self-esteem, you’ll return to feeling good about yourself.
 You won’t blame yourself, nor take others’ opinions or what fate throws you too personally.
-You’ll think you’re an okay person despite losses, ill heath, mistakes, and rejection.
+You’ll think you’re an okay person despite losses, ill health, mistakes, and rejection.

 Many people focus on their flaws and have trouble acknowledging their assets.
 Others have inflated, unrealistic opinions of themselves.
 Studies contend that narcissists have high self-esteem.
 I say they lack true self-esteem because when a major loss occurs, their self-esteem can plummet, especially if it’s in areas that support their self-concepts, such as beauty, public acclaim, or material success.
 The biggest obstacle to self-esteem is self-criticism.